 Our aim is to create a disciplinary process that treats all those involved with dignity,

 respect, honor, and fairness.
 This is crucial not only for the complainant and the

 accused, but for the Skidmore community as a whole.

 The College is committed to ensuring that our policies concerning sexual misconduct are informed by the most current research.
 We have engaged to assist us in this review one of the nation's leading experts on these issues, Saunie Schuster, a partner in the Ohio-based law firm of Schuster & Clifford LLP and a former faculty member and associate dean of student affairs at Ohio State University.
 She is scheduled to visit the campus on May 26 to meet with the Task Force, provide training and conduct workshops.

-Because college disciplinary processes are not courts of law, we have some latitude in how we design our procedures for dealing with sexual assault cases.
+Because college disciplinary processes are not courts of law, we have some latitude in how we design our procedures for dealing with sexual misconduct cases.
 We have many options by which to maintain the rights of all parties while creating an environment that protects the individuals involved.
-It is only by exploring these options that colleges ultimately can create an environment in which students who have been sexually assaulted feel confident in coming forward.
+It is only by exploring these options that colleges ultimately can create an environment in which students who have experienced sexual misconduct feel confident in coming forward.